Price of Platinum: Live & Historical Charts

 Common Uses for Platinum

 Investors buy platinum coins and Bullion by the gram or ounce.
 And this metal is quite desirable for jewelry.
 For generations, platinum has been used to make ornaments, rings, watches, and other jewelry.
 An enduring platinum wedding ring represents forever to a bride and groom.
-But the largest application of platinum is manufacturing catalytic converters in vehicular emission control units.
+However, the largest application of platinum is manufacturing catalytic converters in vehicular emission control units.
 Almost half the platinum produced is used by this industry.
 Also, spark plugs, dental work, medical instruments, and cancer medications are made with platinum.

 A Brief History of Platinum

-Traces of platinum were found in the gold used in hieroglyphics and ancient Egyptian tombs dating back to 1200 BC.
+A number of traces of platinum were found in the gold used in hieroglyphics and ancient Egyptian tombs dating back to 1200 BC.
 It is believed early Egyptians did not realize there was platinum in their gold.
 Pre-Columbian Americans in modern-day Ecuador used platinum alloy to make artifacts.
 In 1557, the first European reference to platinum was made by Italian humanist Julius Caesar Scaliger.
 He referred to it as an unknown noble metal found between Mexico and Darien.
 The Spanish forbade the adulteration of gold with platinum impurities, and often it was thrown away.

 Investing in Platinum

-Smart buyers and sellers can reference the MoneyMetals.com website, the NASDAQ, world currencies, and the stock exchange in real time for up-to-the-minute data.
+Smart buyers and sellers can reference the MoneyMetals.com website, the NASDAQ, world currencies, and the stock exchange in real-time for up-to-the-minute data.
 Trying to forecast pricing in the days ahead is nearly impossible.